NLnetLabs/routinator/doc/manual/source/output-formats.rst

           same time but in the standard ISO date format.

-          Please note that because of this additional information, output in :term:`jsonext` format will be quite large.
+          Please note that because of this additional information, output in jsonext format will be quite large.

           .. code-block:: json